GbDanielO/p-calendar-ptbr/README.md

 Desta forma, booleanos, objetos e outros, precisam que a propriedade esteja dentro de colchetes.

+Todas as propriedades suportadas estão no exemplo abaixo.

 It can be used like a original PrimeNG's <b>p-calendar</b>, the main different between these, is that the <b>p-calendar-ptbr</b> needs that when the property passed is a value different of a string or number, it needs that you make a binding at this property, passing it inside of brackets '[ ]'.

 This way, booleans, objects, and any others, need tha the property is into a brackets.

+All properties supported are listed bellow.

 ### Example 1: